 A close up image of an orange terry fabric.

-Medium weight fabrics are versatile and cater to a variety of clothing needs.
+Medium-weight fabrics are versatile and cater to various clothing needs.
 With a range between 7 and 11 ounces (about 150 gsm to 270 gsm), they strike the perfect balance between durability and comfort.

-These weights suit the demands of both casual trousers and more formal garments like structured skirts.
+These weights suit the demands of both casual trousers and more formal garments.
 Thus, embrace these adaptable materials when constructing wardrobe staples that need a reliable drape without compromising on quality or ease of maintenance.

 Heavyweight Fabrics (11–14 oz)